openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 Create a container
 ~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard, choose a project, and click :guilabel:`Containers`.
+Log in to the dashboard.

+#.
+From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
+   appropriate project.

+#.
+On the :guilabel:`Project` tab, open the :guilabel:`Object Store` tab and
+   click :guilabel:`Containers` category.

 #.
 Click :guilabel:`Create Container`.